acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### metadata.json

     {
-        "banner": "ST4SD",
+        "banner": "DEMO",
-        "title": "Simulation Toolkit for Scientific Discovery",
+        "title": "This is a Demo Toolkit",
-        "author": "IBM Research",
+        "author": "Jane Doe",
         "version": "0.0.1",
-        "intro": "The Simulation Toolkit simplifies the development, execution and dissemination of virtual experiments by providing powerful querying capabilities, robust and multi-environment execution support, AI acceleration capabilities and a global showcase.", "commands": {
-            "st4sd ?": "See what you can do.",
+        "intro": "This toolkit is meant as a demonstration on how to set up a toolkit.
+This intro paragraph should contain a brief description of what the toolkit does, ideally not much longer than ~250 characters.", "commands": {
+            "hello world": "Say hello",
-            "st4sd docs": "Read the docs in your browser."
+            "demo docs": "Read the docs in your browser" }
-        }
     }